andyhsh/timestamp-microservice/README.md

 # Timestamp Microservice

-## Objective
+## Description

-Build a full stack JavaScript app that is functionally similar to this: https://timestamp-ms.herokuapp.com/.
+Build an api that satisfies the user stories below.
+The deployed app can be found on https://json-timestamp-api.herokuapp.com/.

 ## Requirements